Dibido/WoR-CareRobot/vision/agv_speed_calculator/README.md

 ## Known problems

 * Sometimes a message is not sent or received by the NRF.
-Cause of this problem is not clear, but with a sufficient amount of measurements does not lead to significant problems
+Increasing the time between each transmission decreases the chance of this happening